 American Depositary Receipts.
 Among the means through which the Fund may invest in foreign securities that are publicly traded on a U.S. exchange is the purchase of ADRs.
 ADRs, in registered form, are denominated in U.S. dollars and are designed for use in the U.S. securities markets.
 ADRs are receipts typically issued by a U.S. bank or trust company evidencing ownership of the underlying securities.
 ADRs may be purchased through "sponsored" or "unsponsored" facilities.
 A sponsored facility is established jointly by the issuer of the underlying security and a depositary, whereas a depositary may establish an unsponsored facility without participation by the issuer of the depositary security.
-Holders of unsponsored depositary receipts generally bear all the costs of such facilities, and the deposited from the issuer of the deposited security or to pass through voting rights to the holders of such receipts of the deposited securities.
+Holders of unsponsored depositary receipts generally bear all the costs of such facilities, and the depositary of an unsponsored facility frequently is under no obligation to distribute shareholder communications received from the issuer of the deposited security or to pass through voting rights to the holders of such receipts of the deposited securities.
 Accordingly, available information concerning the issuer may not be current and the prices of unsponsored depositary receipts may be more volatile than the prices of sponsored depositary receipts.
 For purposes of the Fund's investment policies, ADRs are deemed to have the same classification as the underlying securities they represent.
 Thus, an ADR representing ownership of common stock will be treated as common stock.